 based on HMS Caroline,

-which had taken part in the Battle of Jutland during World War I,
+a cruiser which took part in the Battle of Jutland during World War I,

-and

-was the last floating training ship of the RNVR.
-The ship remains
+and is the last floating training ship of the RNVR.
+The ship was restored

-afloat in Belfast docks and is being restored

-for the 2016 centenary commemorations of the Battle of Jutland.
+for the 2016 centenary commemorations of the Battle of Jutland and is

 In 1962 the RNMWS was transformed into the Royal Naval Auxiliary